blockchyp/blockchyp-csharp/README.md

 **Status Polling**

-If real time callbacks aren't practical or necesary in your environment, you can always use the Transaction Status API described below.
+If real time callbacks aren't practical or necessary in your environment, you can always use the Transaction Status API described below.

 A common use case for the send link API with status polling is curbside pickup.